 A shadowy military figure breaks into a research establishment and steals some... mushrooms.

-Mellor (Robert James), the Emir's advisor, treats Mrs Gale icily and insists that the Emir be given free reign.
-The Emir's bodyguard, Ali (Valentino Musetti) treats her, indeed everyone, even more icily, never speaking a word.
+Mellor (Robert James), the Emir’s advisor, treats Mrs Gale icily and insists that the Emir be given free reign.
+The Emir’s bodyguard, Ali (Valentino Musetti) treats her, and indeed everyone, even more icily, never speaking a word.

 Down in the kitchen, Arbuthnot (Ken Parry) is organising his chefs - the Italian pasta genius Umberto (David Nettheim) and Lucien (Gordon Rollings), the world-famous French pastry chef.
 The Emir has always enjoyed the good life, and good food and good wine (despite that being against his religion) are more important to him than his health or his country.

 Dr Spender (Paul Dawkins) is greatly worried about the Emir’s health and confides his fears to Cathy, but Steed is more worried about an unnatural end to the Emir’s life and has intercepted word of an overthrow attempt.

 Mellor smuggles the poisonous mushrooms down to Lucien in the kitchen inside a cake cover, but when Josie (Coral Atkins) is told to clean it the villains panic and Lucien breaks into the silver room to retrieve the mushrooms, rousing Steed’s curiosity.